What you are about to read is not anything that you will find in typical, secular, pump-you-up, self-help seminars.

 D. PROGRESSIVE SANCTIFICATION

-The fourth position on Sanctification is the one that is supported by Scripture: Progressive Sanctification.
-The Bible repeatedly reveals that a lifelong cycle of repentance and renewal progresses one toward Christlikeness — and this process of growth will only be complete when one goes home to be with the Lord.
+The fourth position on sanctification is the view supported by Scripture: Progressive Sanctification.
+The Bible repeatedly reveals that a lifelong cycle of repentance and renewal progresses a believer toward Christlikeness, and this process of growth will only be complete when the believer goes home to be with the Lord.
 There is no perfection this side of heaven.
 Growth and change are accomplished through the active participation and discipline of the believer whom the Holy Spirit prompts and energizes for the task.
-Philippians 2:12–13 and many other passages support this summation on Sanctification:
+Philippians 2:12–13 and many other passages support this summation on sanctification:

 II.
 SCRIPTURAL BASICS RELATED TO SANCTIFICATION

-The aforementioned listing of Bible passages are all worth noting and pondering before moving further along in the further development of this study (but are in accumulation, too lengthy to include in what I hope to be limited to a 12 page study on the matter).
-In summary, human responsibility — working at your Sanctification — is catalytic to change.
+The aforementioned listing of Bible passages are all worth noting and pondering before moving further along in the further development of this study (but are in accumulation, too lengthy to include in what I hope to be limited to a 12-page study on the matter).
+In summary, human responsibility, i.e., working at your sanctification is catalytic to change.
 But more specifically, how?
 What follows are the four fundamental scriptural basics related to Sanctification.

 A. ALL CHANGES SHOULD ALIGN WITH SCRIPTURE

 Since the Bible is inspired by God, it is the basis of all truth.
-“Heis thereandHeisnotsilent,” wrote Francis Schaeffer.
-In other words, God has revealed Himself to man not only in the advent of His Son Jesus Christ, but in His Holy Word.
-Scripture therefore need be the sole epistemological source (that is, the sole grounds for knowledge) as it relates to one’s faith, practice and changes.
-Notice Scripture’sinternal testimony regarding itself as it relates to change:
+“He is there, and He is not silent,” wrote Francis Schaeffer.
+In other words, God has not only revealed Himself to man in the advent of His Son Jesus Christ, but also in His Holy Word.
+Scripture therefore need be the sole epistemological source (that is, the sole grounds for knowledge) as it relates to a person’s faith, practice and changes.
+Notice Scripture’s internal testimony regarding itself as it relates to change:

-The Greek the construct of this important passage is best translated, “All Scripture is given by inspiration. . . ”.
-Notice one of the specific purposes God inspired Scripture is for proper teaching, reproof, correction and training; all these words connote change that is informed and guided by scriptural truths.
+The Greek construct of this important passage is best translated as follows: “All Scripture is given by inspiration.…” One of the specific purposes God inspired Scripture is for proper teaching, reproof, correction and training; all these words connote change that is informed and guided by scriptural truths.
 Add to this understanding the following:

-B. ONE ADMONISHES ANOTHER WITH SCRIPTURE IN ORDER TO PRODUCE CHANGE
+B. ADMONISH ONE ANOTHER WITH SCRIPTURE IN ORDER TO PRODUCE CHANGE

 Isaiah 55:11 amplifies this same astounding truth: